FStarLang/PoP-in-FStar/book/part2/part2_par.rst

-Each time one defines a monad to model a computational effect, one usually thinks first of the effectful *actions* involved (e.g., reading and writing the state, or raising an error), and then finds a way to pakage those actions into the interface of monad with ``return`` and ``bind``, and then, to keep things honest, proves that the implementation satisfies the monad laws.
+Each time one defines a monad to model a computational effect, one usually thinks first of the effectful *actions* involved (e.g., reading and writing the state, or raising an error), and then finds a way to package those actions into the interface of monad with ``return`` and ``bind``, and then, to keep things honest, proves that the implementation satisfies the monad laws.